corrinacoffee/personal-website/README.md

 # personal-website
-First attempt at HTML, CSS, and a touch of JavaScript; written in one weekend.
+First attempt at HTML, CSS, and a touch of JavaScript.
+Visual created from mockup design.
+Written in one weekend.